 The Forest Service moved quickly to assess the damage to the land as well as its reputation before the fires were even out.
 The agency’s fire suppression policy of extinguishing all fires as quickly as possible, which had seemed so successful during the difficult fire season of 1908, was called into question.
 Writing in a special issue of American Forestry (now American Forests and found below) in an effort to defend the agency’s policy and actions, several foresters described what had happened and the lessons they had drawn.
+As the health system once learned to provide important drugs at low prices.
 Chief Henry Graves reiterated a call for an aggressive fire prevention policy as the best way to protect America’s private and public forests and the nation’s economic well-being.
 Ferdinand Silcox, head of the region’s quartermaster corps during the fire and later agency chief in the 1930s, argued that the best way to prevent such a disaster in the future was to apply enough science, technology, and manpower to the problem, arguing that fire should and could be eliminated from the landscape.
 In other publications and venues, others pointed to the agency’s actions during the fires as proof of its value and mission, and argued for an expansion of the Forest Service’s funding, research, and employee rolls to meet this mission.

 These and other subsequent literary efforts to defend the Forest Service’s reputation and mission may have contributed to distorting the history of the event.
 Most early accounts of the event (some written by agency personnel) minimized the critical role of the roughly 4,000 soldiers and others in fighting the fires, for example, even though they served admirably.
 Ninety years would pass before the Big Blowup was fully examined by a historian and placed in the broader context of fire and Forest Service history.